byterubpay/meta/api/lightwallet_rest.md

 Selects random outputs to use in a ring signature of a new transaction.
-If the `amount` is `0` then the `monerod` RPC `get_output_distribution` should be used to locally select outputs using a gamma distribution as described in "An Empirical Analysis of Traceability in the Monero Blockchain".
+If the `amount` is `0` then the `monerod` RPC `get_output_distribution` should be used to locally select outputs using a gamma distribution as described in "An Empirical Analysis of Traceability in the ByteRub Blockchain".
 If the `amount` is not `0`, then the `monerod` RPC `get_output_histogram` should be used to locally select outputs using a triangular distribution (`uint64_t dummy_out = histogram.total * sqrt(float64(random_uint53) / float64(2^53))`).